 Dubai’s SME sector has been under pressure over the past 6 months due to weaker oil prices and a slow down in economic growth.
 This has been forcing a reduction in the liquidity in the banking system.

 As a result of this financial slow down, British Nationals have chosen to return back to the UK.
 This has been increasing according to Banking Officials and many are facing possible criminal charges if they ever return.
 The UAE operates a tight legislation when it comes to the matter of debt and if you bounce a cheque in Dubai, you face the very real risk of potentially being sent to prison.

-Already, there have been claims of ‘intimidation and harassment’ from a some quarters.
-Ms Radha Sterling who is a legal consultant and founder of London based charity Detailed, is reported as saying that Debt Collectors in the UK have been using unscrupulous methods to try and collect debts, such as threats of Interpol notices against Debtors and threats of harm.
+Already, there have been claims of ‘intimidation and harassment’ from a some quarters for Dubai Debt Collection in the UK.
+Ms Radha Sterling who is a legal consultant and founder of London based charity Detailed, is reported as saying that International Debt Collectors in the UK have been using unscrupulous methods to try and collect debts, such as threats of Interpol notices against Debtors and threats of harm.
 These claims are yet unsubstantiated.

 She is quoted on the Arabian Business.com website as saying that most of the “debtors have acted in good faith” and will genuinely “seek to find a manageable resolution” suggesting she feels the debtors will contact the banks in their own good time and of their own free will without the “undue stress” that contact from Debt Collection Agencies can possibly cause.

 Leading UK Private Debt Collection Experts, Frontline Collections said “Just because an individual has chosen to leave the UAE, it does not simply mean the debt vanishes.”